 Prof. Cioffi (email@example.com) is a professor in the Department of Congregational and Ministry Studies and an adjunct member of the Religion Department.
 He is the director of the Jubilee Fellows program, the director of the Calvin Prison Initiative and is a coordinator and advisor for the Department’s Ministry Leadership Minor and supervises ministry internships.

-Pastor Mary (firstname.lastname@example.org) is the college chaplain and a faculty member of the Department of Congregational and Ministry Studies.
+Pastor Mary (firstname.lastname@example.org) is the university pastor and a faculty member of the Department of Congregational and Ministry Studies.
 She has ministry experience as a pastor, a university and seminary professor, and now, a chaplain.

 Prof. Witvliet (email@example.com) is the chair of the Department of Congregational and Ministry Studies, the director of the Calvin Institute of Christian Worship, a faculty member at Calvin Theological Seminary, a member of the music department faculty at the university, and an adjunct member of the religion department.
 Prof. Witvliet is the advisor best suited to work with students interested in worship and music related ministry.

 The academic concentrations chosen by Calvin pre-ministry students range across the whole breadth of the liberal arts curriculum, with many students majoring in the humanities (e.g., history, religion, philosophy, foreign or classical languages), but other students majoring in the social or natural sciences.
 The liberal arts core curriculum covers most of the admissions requirements of the majority of divinity schools and theological seminaries.
 Whatever your major, if you are intending to pursue seminary after college, you should construct a pre-seminary program or line of study that will prepare you for post-university theological study.